 - Certifications: ISO 27001, SOC 2, or equivalent

-- Contracts: IP assignment, NDAs, data protection terms (see our guide on essential contract terms for what to look for)
+- Contracts: IP assignment, NDAs, data protection terms (see our guide on essential contract terms)

 - Infrastructure: Access controls, audit logs, secure development environments